EURO 2020: Who has qualified? Who can still qualify?

 Group I

-Matchday 8: Sunday – Kazakhstan v Belgium, Scotland v San Marino, Cyprus v Russia
+Matchday 9: 16 November – Russia v Belgium, Cyprus v Scotland, San Marino v Kazakhstan

 • Kazakhstan: can no longer qualify via European Qualifiers

-Note: This article will be updated after each European Qualifiers matchnight; it was last updated at 23:30 CET on Sunday 12 October.
-Group standings are subject to final confirmation from UEFA.